perlestot/perlestot/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on **Thrombus Detection in Non-Contrast CT Brain Scans Project**
+- 🔭 I’m currently working on **Thrombus Detection in Non-Contrast CT Brain Scans and Abnormaly CXR Project**

-- 🌱 I’m currently learning DL in NLP and Image Registration
+- 🌱 I’m currently learning customize DL model in NLP using spaCy framework and learn how to perform Image Registration

 - ❓ Ask me about anything related to Data Scientist and Radiology Image